 During Civil War, commander of "White Russian Volunteer Army", General Anton Denikin made Taganrog his residence and headquarters for almost two years.
 At the end of 1919, Denikin troops left Taganrog.
 The Red Army troops entered the city on December 24, 1919.
 The full power was given to the executive committee of The City Soviet of Deputies on December 17, 1920.
 The special form of self-management "Soviets" was established.

 In World War II, 1941-1943, the local government system was replaced by Bürgermeisteramt or "New Russian local government".
 After liberation of the city in August 1943, the Soviet local government system was restored.

 In 1991 the reform of Councils began.
 The institution of the Heads of Administrations was created.
 The Head of Administration was assigned from above in coordination with the Local Council.
 In 1993 the Municipal Council was dismissed as the new constitutional regulations regarding local government were established.

 In December 1996 on the basis of the Regulations of the city and in accordance with current legislation, the regular election to the City Council (Duma) was conducted.
 In the same time for the first time in a history of the city the elections of the highest functionary of the city Mayor were held.

 The most recent City Council (Duma) elections were held in Taganrog on September 14, 2014.
 Twenty-five aldermen (deputies) were elected to the new City Council.

-October 14, 2016 Mrs. Inna Titarenko was endorsed as Chairwoman of Taganrog City Council and Head of the City.
+October 14, 2016 Mrs. Inna Titarenko was endorsed as president of Taganrog City Council and City Executive.